PatrickChristoph/udacity_capstone/report/project_report.md

 - it learns over time which areas of the search space are promising and then focusing more on these regions

 The tuning process for the customer prediction models were controlled by setting:
-- the ranges for each XGBoost hyperparameter to be considered, e.g. the learning rate should be between 0.01 and 0.2
+- the ranges for each hyperparameter to be considered, e.g. the learning rate should be between 0.01 and 0.2
 - the metric and its direction for optimization (maximize ROC AUC)
 - the number of trials (100 trials were executed)